“Half the money I spend on advertising is wasted;

 One survey conducted by Dental Economics found that more than 50% of dental practices don’t track the results of their marketing efforts effectively.
 Based on what we’ve seen, it’s closer to 90% and the remaining 10% are fibbing.

 Without tracking, you could be wasting even more than half of your money.
 But it doesn’t have to be that way.
-Here’s a quick primer on how you can determine your practice’s marketing return on investment (ROI) and know if you’re spending your marketing budget wisely.
+Here’s a quick primer on how you can determine your practice’s dental marketing return on investment (ROI) and know if you’re spending your marketing budget wisely.

 Understanding Marketing ROI